PrestaShop/prestashop.github.io/news/_posts/releases/2021-10-06-prestashop-1-7-8-0-available.md

 ![1.7.8.0 is available!](/assets/images/2021/10/)

+Each version of PrestaShop are getting bigger and bigger with more and more regular contributors, we are very proud to have such a strong community following us on a daily basis.

+This new version brings many features that should please all type of merchants and developers.

 # New in 1.7.8.0
 ## Support PHP 7.4

 * Compatibility with PHP 7.4: access the latest bug fixes and security vulnerabilities in PHP.
 NB: PHP 7.3 no longer provides support except for security fixes until January 2022.
 Find more information [here](https://devdocs.prestashop.com/1.7/basics/installation/system-requirements/).